chapooki/CDK-CROSS-ACCOUNT-PIPELINE/README.md

 ## TODO:
+- Limit access by setting --cloudformation-execution-policiesin cdk bootstrap
 - ConfigConstruct => not used yet
 - EncryptionConstruct => merge with artifact construct
 - Team permission: developers need a different level of access in each account.
 But currently, we have the same level of access everywhere

 ## NOTE
+- We use CDK Pipelines from aws-cdk-lib.pipelines instead of aws-cdk-lib.aws_codepipeline as it has simplified the definition of cross account deployment, and although it has limitations, we do not need those features.
+Read more here: https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html
- - create ArtifactsConstruct in every pipeline construct.
+- Create ArtifactsConstruct in every pipeline construct.
 QUESTION? why do we need artifact buckets in every account?